OursBlanc42/holbertonschool-hbnb/part4/README.md

 9. Optionnal : You can also try the API with cURL, Postman, Swagger web UI, or whatever...
 You can find more information about this in part 3 of the project.

+---

 ### Testing
-For this part of the project, la plupart des tests ont été visuel dans le sens ou je naviguais sur le site web avec différents cas d'usage.
+For this part of the project, most of the testing was done visually by navigating the website and trying various usage scenarios.
-J'ai également fait quelques tests with a Postman collection.
-You can find the Postman file in the `hbnb/tests` directory.
+I also performed some tests using a Postman collection, which you can find in the `hbnb/tests` directory.

-Il est à noté que certains de ces tests échouent (surtout pour les cas particuliers et certains scénarios exotiques), certainement des erreurs à corriger entre le back et la DB.
+**Note:** Some of these tests fail (especially edge cases or unusual scenarios), likely due to inconsistencies between the backend and the database that still need to be fixed.

+---

 ### Script
-Afin de faciliter l'installation j'ai créé un script en bash qui effectue les opérations suivantes :
+To simplify setup, I created a Bash script that performs the following steps:
-- Créer la database
+- Creates the database
-- Créer les tables dans la database
+- Creates all required tables
-- Populer les tables de la database avec des données pour la démo
-- Lancer le serveur back-end

-### Données de démo
-Le fichier SQL qui popule la db avec des données pour la démo crée trois utilisateurs, des places, des reviews, et des commodités (qui ne sont pas encore implémenté actuellement coté front-end)
+- Populates the database with demo data
+- Starts the backend server

+---

+### Demo Data
+The SQL file used to populate the demo database creates:
+- Three users
+- Several places
+- Reviews
+- Some amenities (**note:** amenities are not yet implemented on the frontend)

 #### Users
 As mentioned earlier, three users have been created for testing purposes.